zhiayang/ikurabot/README.md

     // commands, regardless of their badges in the deployed channel "owner": "kami_sama",

+    // the interval, in SECONDS, at which to refresh global and channel emotes
+    // from BTTV and FFZ. this is taken into account on bot startup as well.
+    // (ie. frequently restarting the bot won't spam their API) "bttv_ffz_autorefresh_interval": 900,

     // a list of channel objects
     "channels": [
       {